General Discussions => Frequently asked questions => Topic started by: Stottie Girl on February 02, 2026, 03:30:14 AM Return to Full Version

 Post by: Stottie Girl on February 02, 2026, 09:42:51 AM

-Quote from: Lori Dee on Today at 09:13:51 AMWhere other forums discourage "necromancy", we encourage it!LOL Cheers Lori!
+Quote from: Lori Dee on February 02, 2026, 09:13:51 AMWhere other forums discourage "necromancy", we encourage it!LOL Cheers Lori!
 Nice to know I won't be annoying the hell out of everyone!

 As others have stated, many old posts are still interesting and relevant today.
 We enjoy having the old posts revived.
 It is better to have the same question answered in one place, where it is easier to find than multiple discussions scattered all over.